 The District's goal should be to maintain a General/Water Conservation Fund undesignated reserve balance of no less than \$4 million and no more than \$5 million.
-This reserve balance should provide rate stabilization capabilities, funding for one-time unanticipated expenditures, necessary operational capital during negative cash flow periods and emergency funds that are necessary for the repair/maintenance of District facilities that have been damaged or destroyed by a natural disaster, major accident or mechanical malfunction, etc. In some cases these emergency expenditures may be reimbursable to the District by FEMA/OES or other agencies.
+This reserve balance should provide rate stabilization capabilities, funding for one-time unanticipated expenditures, necessary operational capital during negative cash flow periods and emergency funds that are necessary for the repair/maintenance of District facilities that have been damaged or destroyed by a natural disaster, major accident or mechanical malfunction, etc. In some cases, these emergency expenditures may be reimbursable to the District by FEMA/OES or other agencies.

-- The Water Conservation Fund Groundwater Extraction Charge is reviewed annually in conjunction with the budget process and should be adjusted as appropriate to maintain reserve goals since the Board has no control over the amount of ad valorem property tax receipts. - Inclusion of the depreciation expense in the groundwater extraction charge shall be used only to accumulate replacement funds for planned capital purchases/replacements.
-The Board will designate and approve these funds for this purpose.
+- The Water Conservation Fund Groundwater Extraction Charge is reviewed annually in conjunction with the budget process and should be adjusted as appropriate to maintain reserve goals since the Board has no control over the amount of ad valorem property tax receipts. - Any amount of funds above the reserve policy should be designated by the Board for one-time costs only.